telerik/xamarin-forms-docs/cloud-integration/google-cloud/nosql-database.md

 #### Figure 2: Google.Cloud.Datastore.V1 NuGet Package
 ![](../images/datastore_nuget_package.png)

 Once you have the library installed, modifying the database is very straightforward.
+Here is how you set up a connection to your NoSql database:

+		DatastoreDb db;
+        public MainPage()
+        {
+            InitializeComponent();

+            string projectId = "my-project-1519048207138";
+            db = DatastoreDb.Create(projectId);
+        }

 As a first step, we are going to query the database so that we obtain a list of the desired items.
-For the purpose of this example, we will get all the book objects whose category is "Science Fiction".
+For the purpose of this example, we will get all the book objects whose category is "Science Fiction" through the following method.

+	internal Query GetEntities()
+	{
 		Query query = new Query("Book")
 		{
-    	Filter = Filter.Equal("Category", "Science Fiction")),
+	    	Filter = Filter.Equal("Category", "Science Fiction"))
-    	Order = { { "Size", PropertyOrder.Types.Direction.Descending } }
 		};
+		return query;
+	}

 We are going to use the following class which represents the Book entity from the database:

 	public class Book
     {
-        public string Key { get; set; }
+        public long Key { get; set; }
         public string Name { get; set; }
         public string Author { get; set; }
         public string Category { get; set; }